Diagnostics & Laboratory

 In-house digital imaging, bloodwork, and laboratory services for fast, accurate answers in Overland Park and the greater Kansas City area.

 When your pet is sick or injured, waiting days for test results isn't good enough.
-Our in-house diagnostic equipment lets us run bloodwork, take X-rays, perform ultrasounds, and analyze samples right here in our hospital—often while you wait.
+Our in-house diagnostic equipment at College Boulevard Animal Hospital lets us run bloodwork, take X-rays, perform ultrasounds, and analyze samples right here in Overland Park—often while you wait.
 Faster results mean faster diagnoses, faster treatment decisions, and better outcomes for your pet.
+We don't have to send you across town for imaging or wait on an outside lab when time matters.

 Our digital X-ray system produces high-resolution images in seconds, with no film processing delays.
 We use radiographs to evaluate bones, joints, the chest, the abdomen, and more.
 Digital images can be enhanced, zoomed, and shared electronically if a specialist consultation is needed.
 It's one of our most frequently used diagnostic tools.